Fresh terminology for automation rules and components

 Who can do this?

-Role: Anyone with permission to create or edit automation rules
+Role: Anyone with permission to create or edit automation flows

 Atlassian Cloud: Standard, Premium, Enterprise